Degree Student

 Structures and actions strengthen well-being and sense of community

-Our pedagogical actions focus on respectful encounters and working together in a caring manner.
-We create structures that support participation and well-being, which take diversity into consideration and promote equality and accessibility.
-We enable smooth learning in diverse environments, making use of digital solutions.
-We take the building of a sustainable future into consideration in our pedagogical actions.
+Respectful encounters and caring collaboration are at the heart of our pedagogical approach.
+We create structures that support participation and wellbeing, which take diversity into account and enable equality and accessibility.
+We enable smooth learning in diverse environments, using digital solutions.
+Our pedagogical approach takes into account building a sustainable future.

 Work-oriented and research-based pedagogy ensures future competence